Amirrezahmi/IG-Curiosity-Analyzer/README.md

    4. In step 1 (Text generation), change the prompt based on your need.
    5. In step 4 (Deep fake), upload a picture of your face and choose the uploaded picture.

+# Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.

+2. Create a new branch: git checkout -b my-new-branch.

+3. Make your changes and commit them: git commit -m 'Add some feature'.

+4. Push to the branch: git push origin my-new-branch.

+5. Submit a pull request.

+## License

+This project is licensed under the [MIT License](https://opensource.org/license/mit/).